wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 Multiple loopback addresses can increase the number of distinct sockets that can be used for inter-process communication within a host.
-A larger local loopback address prefix in IPv6 can permit large numbers of distinct concurrent loopback TCP connections within a single host, which is comparable the the functionality supported by the IPv4 loopback address prefix.
+A larger local loopback prefix in IPv6 can permit large numbers of distinct concurrent loopback TCP connections within a single host, which is comparable to the functionality supported by the IPv4 loopback address prefix.

 # The IPv6 Loopback Prefix